 A typical tone of voice handbook will include:

-- Who is speaking.
+Who is speaking.
 What is the voice of the company?
+Do you want to write in a casual tone?
 Can you give some background information that helps the user understand how to speak with that voice?

 Once you have good guidelines, you’re not done.
 There are some other things required for good writing.